What’s the best work environment?

 People and workplaces are unique.

 What makes an ideal work environment in one workplace might not work in another.

 Workplaces find their own rhythm and what works for them.

-However, one of the best ways to learn is hearing from others and what we always suggest is to try and experiment!
+However, one of the best ways to learn is hearing from others.

 Communication and Feedback: